 The acupoints are located across the whole body, from head to toe.
 Each acupoint is connected to another by a channel called a meridian.
 By stimulating the acupoint with a needle or finger, it elicits a healing response somewhere else in the body.

 Traditional acupuncture theory believes acupuncture works by regulating the bodys's flow of energy (Qi) and bodily fluids such as blood and Yin.
 Modern biomedicine (western medicine) believes acupuncture works by the stimulation of nerves.

 A more modern theory that originated in Korea using advanced science has found these meridians within the lymphatic system.
 They were missed by anatomists hundreds of years ago.
 It's believed that the insertion of a needles along the lymphatic system creates a healing response within the immune system.

-Watch this video explaining how acupuncture works
+Video explaining how acupuncture works

 How acupuncture works from a scientific viewpoint

 Acupuncture has been proven to work in hundreds of research studies.
 Brain mapping, dye staining and hormone analysis has shown the acupuncture has an effect upon the body.
 You can learn more information about how acupuncture works from a scientific view point.